PrettyCoffee/fluidity/README.md

 1. Now you can change the code, for example write your own default values into `/src/data/data.ts`
 1. Compile the project by executing `npm run build` if everything is done
 1. Your startpage is now located in the `/build/` folder
+1. Optional: If you host it with github pages yourself, you can use the command `npm run deploy` to push a fresh build into the gh-pages branch

 ## Sources